Sexually transmitted disease (STD) symptoms

 It's essential to be evaluated, and — if diagnosed with an STI — get treated.
 It's also essential to inform your partner or partners so that they can be evaluated and treated.

 If untreated, STIs can increase your risk of acquiring another STI such as HIV.
 This happens because an STI can stimulate an immune response in the genital area or cause sores, either of which might raise the risk of HIV transmission.
 Some untreated STIs can also lead to infertility, organ damage, certain types of cancer or death.

-STIs often have no signs or symptoms (asymptomatic).
+Many STIs have no signs or symptoms (asymptomatic).
 Even with no symptoms, however, you can pass the infection to your sex partners.
 So it's important to use protection, such as a condom, during sex.
 And visit your doctor regularly for STI screening, so you can identify and treat an infection before you can pass it on.

-Some of the following diseases, such as hepatitis, can be transmitted without sexual contact, by coming into contact with an infected person's blood.
+Some of the following diseases, such as hepatitis, can also be transmitted without sexual contact, by coming into contact with an infected person's blood.
 Others, such as gonorrhea, can only be transmitted through sexual contact.

 Chlamydia is a bacterial infection of your genital tract.
 Chlamydia may be difficult to detect because early-stage infections often cause few or no signs and symptoms.
 When they do occur, they usually start one to three weeks after you've been exposed to chlamydia.
 Even when signs and symptoms occur, they're often mild and passing, making them easy to overlook.

 Signs and symptoms may include:

 - Discharge from the penis in men

 - Bleeding between periods in women

 - Testicular pain in men